-Grants of up to €15,000 are available under this scheme.
-Works are funded up to a maximum rate of 50% of the project cost.
+Grants of up to €20,000 are available under this scheme.
+Works can be funded up to a maximum rate of 50% of the project cost.
 Grants exceeding 50% of the total project cost may be offered in exceptional circumstances and: